chrisbenevich/skye-glitch-RAG-tutorial/Readme.md

 source bin/activate
 ```

-* Install the PyTorch package.
+* Install the PyTorch package in the virtual environment.

 ```bash
 pip install torch
 ```

-* Switch the environment to operate in Python and import the packages needed for the tutorial.
+* Modify the environment to operate in Python and import the packages needed for the tutorial.

 ```bash
 python3